PKU-DAIR/DBTune/README.md

 If you have any technical questions, please submit new issues.

-If you have any other questions, please contact: Xinyi Zhang[zhang_xinyi@pku.edu.cn] and Zhuo Chang[z.chang@pku.edu.cn].
+If you have any other questions, please contact Xinyi Zhang[zhang_xinyi@pku.edu.cn] and Zhuo Chang[z.chang@pku.edu.cn].